Books Won’t Die! Discussing Books on Kindle vs Paperback Books

 Books Won’t Die!

-When the Kindle was launched, and a whole range of e-readers appeared on the market, industry experts claimed that the good old paperback was dead.
-How wrong they were!
-I heard on the radio earlier this week that independent booksellers reported a boom in book sales during the Christmas 2018 period, a surprise result considering that high street stores are failing to meet targets and are closing at a rapid rate.
 I wonder if readers still like the feel and smell of a book?
 I know I do.
 I mean, yes, I love my Kindle, but truthfully, I read more physical books than eBooks.
 My Kindle is a useful, portable device that can fit in my handbag, but nothing beats a book.
 And I still love hardback books.
-Indeed, I dream of having my own novels published in hardback one day, if only to fulfill a long-held desire.
+Indeed, I dream of having my own novels published in hardback one day, if only to fulfil a long-held desire.

 Do you still read?
 What is your preferred medium for a book?
 I’m still seeking an audience for #TheRedcliffeNovels series, and I am working on my new vampire hunter series of standalone novels.
 You can find the first two already published: Vampire of Blackpool and Return of the Vampire Hunter.
 I also write and publish short stories and the occasional poem.
 But I love books.
 I always will.

-Download your FREE copy of It’s Complicated (A Redcliffe Short Story) and meet the werewolves of Cornwall, England.
+Download your FREE copy of LGBT fantasy short story It’s Complicated (The Redcliffe Novels) and meet the werewolves of Cornwall, England.
 Click here

 About SpookyMrsGreen